-The ‘IM’ highlights are for: Ghannou Ya Hbab, the strong opening track that show us every aspect from the Lebanese music: ethereal flutes, constant percussion pace, female and male chorus in an atmosphere of celebration and dance.
-And Al Ain Téoul Lel-Ein, another lively one with strings, pizzicato breaks and an unmistakable refrain.
-Unfortunately reading in Arabic isn’t easy, the lyrical content of its music remains unknown, but certainly these phonemes sounds great.
+The ‘IM’ highlights are for: Ghannou Ya Hbab, the strong opening track that shows us every aspect from the Lebanese music: ethereal flutes, constant percussion pace, the female and male chorus in an atmosphere of celebration and dance.
+And Al Ain Téoul Lel-Ein, another lively one with strings, pizzicato breaks, and an unmistakable refrain.
+Unfortunately reading in Arabic isn’t easy, the lyrical content of its music remains unknown, but certainly, these phonemes sounds great.
 Niezła Jazda!

 A1 Ghannou Ya Hbab